Anything-but-Traditional Holiday Movies We Love

 “Bing Crosby, Fred Astaire, and an Irving Berlin score including ‘White Christmas’… what’s not to love?”—Dawn Raffel, former books editor.

 “How the Grinch Stole Christmas!”

-"'You're a mean one, Mr. Grinch, You really arrrrre a heel!'
-I love that song, and I love this iconic cartoon!"—Adrienne Farr, executive assistant to the editor-in-chief.
+“‘You’re a mean one, Mr. Grinch, You really arrrrre a heel!’
+I love that song, and I love this iconic cartoon!”—Adrienne Farr, former executive assistant to the editor-in-chief.
 Don’t miss the 40 best Christmas movies of all time, ranked.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.